ALEKOS FASSIANOS

 "Fassianos in light"

-Alekos Fassianos (25 October 1935 – 16 January 2022) was born in Athens.
+Alekos Fassianos (25 October 1935 ā 16 January 2022) was born in Athens.
 His father was a musician and his mother taught ancient Greek.
-He studied violin at the National Conservatory and painting under Yannis Moralis at the School of Fine Arts in Athens (1956-1960).
-In 1960, he received a scholarship from the French government and went to Paris to study lithography at the Ecole des Beaux-Arts.
+He studied violin at the National Conservatory and painting under Yannis Moralis at the School of Fine Arts in Athens from 1956 to 1960.
+In 1960, he received a scholarship from the French government and went to Paris to study lithography at the Ćcole des Beaux-Arts.
+After completing his studies in Paris in 1963, Fassianos returned to Athens.
+Together with architect Antonis Kepetzis and artists Vasilis Sperantzas and Nikos Stefanou, they moved into an old house in Kallithea, which was granted

-In 1967, with the rise of the dictatorship of the Colonels in Greece, Fassianos moved more permanently to Paris.
-In 1969, legendary art dealer Paul Facchetti discovered him and they began a vibrant collaboration showing Fassianos’ works alongside fellow artists Jean Paul Riopelle and Georges Mathieu.
-For the artist, the solo shows organized by Facchetti were critical to furthering his career as they marked the first comprehensive showcase of his artistic idiom, which defined him.
-In the 70s, he was represented by Alexander Iolas Gallery, showing alongside Max Ernst, Magritte, de Chirico and Martial Raysse.
-Throughout his career, his works travelled from Malmö to Tokyo through Zurich, Berlin, Milan and New York.
+In 1967, with the rise of the dictatorship of the Colonels in Greece, Fassianos moved permanently to Paris.
+Two years later, he was discovered by legendary art dealer Paul Facchetti.
+They began a vibrant collaboration, with Facchetti exhibiting Fassianosā works alongside those of fellow Parisian artists Jean Paul Riopelle and Georges Mathieu.
+For Fassianos, the solo shows organized byFacchetti were critical to furthering his career as they marked the first com-prehensive showcase of his artistic idiom.
+In the 70s, he was represented by Alexander Iolas Gallery, showing alongside Max Ernst, RenĆ© Magritte, Giorgiode Chirico and Martial Raysse.
+Fassianosā works travelled from Malmƶ to Tokyo through Zurich, Berlin, Milan, and New York and in 1983, Blaise Gautier organized a monograp presentation of the artistās work at Centre Pompidou as part of the periodical āRevue parlĆ©eā.
+In 1985, the ChĆ¢teau de Chenonceau presented his first retro- spective, followed by a series of gallery exhibitions around the world.
+In the late 1980s, the artist expressed his desire to remodel a building his family owned in the old center of Athens with the vision to house the Alekos Fassianos Museum.
+Together with architect and longtime friend, Kyriakos Krokos they altered, renovated it and the project was completed in 1995.
+The building is of significant importance to the contemporary architectural map of Athens for its

 PAINTINGS